Lawn Care - Mowing

 Regular mowing allows the underlying root system the opportunity to perform well, and sustain and nourish new grass forming above ground.

-Circa Week 13: as the soil warms up and grass growth increases mowing can commence.
+As the soil begins to warm up and grass growth increases regular mowing can commence.

 For fine lawns, the cutting height may be as high 13mm (½”) and as low as 6mm (¼”)